Go Back Email Link

 • In a medium bowl, melt the butter.
 Add in the maple syrup, powdered sugar, and vanilla, mixing until smooth.
 If icing is too thick, add more maple syrup or milk.
 If it's too thin, add more powdered sugar.

-4 tablespoon unsalted butter, 2 tablespoon maple syrup, 1 cup powdered sugar, 1 teaspoon vanilla extract
+4 tbsp unsalted butter, 2 tbsp maple syrup, 1 cup powdered sugar, 1 tsp vanilla extract

 • Dip or drizzle donuts with glaze.
 Sprinkle the tops with the diced bacon.
 Allow the glaze to set before storing.